fscss-ttr/flex-control.fscss/README.md

 # flex-control

-**flex-control** is a lightweight FSCSS-based plugin for flexbox layout utilities.
+**flex-control** is a lightweight FSCSS-based library for flexbox layout utilities.
 It provides a collection of single-call macros that cover the most common flex patterns — centering, alignment, direction, wrapping, spacing, and responsive layouts — without writing repetitive boilerplate.

 * **Alignment shortcuts:** instant centering on both axes (`flex-center`), horizontal-only (`flex-x`), vertical-only (`flex-y`), or no alignment (`flex`).
 * **Distribution helpers:** `flex-between`, `flex-around`, and `flex-even` for common `justify-content` patterns, all with `align-items: center` included.